 We did something similar to this myopic approach when we attacked, bombed and waged an unprovoked war against Libya, a country that represented zero threat to the US, to US citizens or to US interests.
 And, when we did, we used allies in what was intended as a defensive alliance in a purely offensive role as our cover.
 When we did that, based on nothing more than a president’s order, we relinquished the moral high ground held for generations of Americans with their righteous indignation over the unprovoked bombing of our own Pearl Harbor.
 We also betrayed a leader who had been cooperating with us in the “war on terrorism”, and only after he had also given up his weapons of mass destruction and was then powerless against our high-tech military vengeance – which sent a self-defeating powerful lesson to all those we seek to join nuclear non-proliferation efforts.
 This incredibly stupid war-on-the-side also handed our enemies a really huge bonanza in weapons and a whole new lawless playground.
 (This embarrassingly gross stupidity, engineered by four American women appointed to very high places, was supported by some members of both political parties, which is why no one wants to even mention it today.)
 What has happened to us?
 Are we in a race to the bottom with our enemies?
 Are we at war with ourselves?

 I can accept “renditions”, Git-mo, open-ended detention in humane conditions (i.e., POW camps), but I have no sympathy for those who engage in the torture or gross mistreatment of prisoners or for those who defend it.
 This includes turning prisoners over to contractors or foreign proxies for torture in the shadows.
-If you can’t do your job and conduct controlled clandestine collection operations with very smart, dangerous and high-risk recruitments, that are also very risky to YOU, then you have no business pretending that you’re something you are not.
+If you can’t do your job and conduct controlled clandestine collection operations with very smart, dangerous and high-risk recruitments, that are also very risky to YOU, then you have no business pretending that you are something you are not.
 Just what is a “case officer” anymore anyway?
 Some twit with bags of cash guarded and served by a bunch of heavily armed thugs with cattle prods?
 Just about ANY sociopath can do that.

 Here’s the simple rule of thumb: If you can’t do it to women, you can’t do it.
 (It’s an “equality” thing, “all equal under the law”, etc..)
+It’s an easy rule to see, and follow.

 Why Is It OK?